Q: What testing is required for international applicants?

 A: Connecticut College is required by the federal government to verify that international students' financial resources are adequate to cover the anticipated cost of their period of enrollment.
 All non-US citizens applying for admission must submit a Verification of Financial Support.
 Applicants are prompted to submit this online form after an admission application is received.
 The form and required supplemental financial documentation is submitted via the Applicant Status Portal after an application is received.

 Q: Does Connecticut College offer financial aid for non-U.S. citizens?

 A: Yes.
 Connecticut College meets demonstrated need for all admitted students regardless of citizenship.
 Admission is highly competitive.
 We look for students who have shown outstanding academic ability, a high level of competence in English and notable level of non-academic involvement.

 Q: How does Financial Aid Services determine my family's need?

 A: Non-U.S. citizens who are applying for financial aid must complete the CSS/Financial Aid Profile.
-All international students, whether applying for financial assistance or not, must submit the Certification of Finances 2020.
+All international students, whether applying for financial assistance or not, must submit the Verification of Financial Support.